lbunproject/go-randomx/README.md

 Original code failed RandomX testcases and was implemented using big.Float.

-This package implements RandomX without CGO, using only Golang code, pure float64 ops and two small assembly sections to implement CFROUND for amd64/arm64.
-Test cases pass properly.
+This package implements RandomX without CGO, using only Golang code, pure float64 ops and two small assembly sections to implement CFROUND modes.

+All test cases pass properly.

+Supports `386` `amd64` `arm64` platforms due to rounding mode set via assembly.
+More can be added with supporting rounding mode under _fpu_.